Attacks on Muhammad Zafar Iqbal: Threats of murder and others

-March 3 assassination attempt
+March 3, 2018 assassination attempt

-On Saturday, March 3, 2018, at 5:40 PM, Professor Muhammad Zafar Iqbal was stabbed at Shahjalal University of Science and Technology in Sylhet.
+On Saturday, March 3, 2018, at 5:40 PM, Zafar Iqbal was stabbed at Shahjalal University of Science and Technology in Sylhet.
 At the time, the closing ceremony of the Robotics Competition of the Electrical and Electronic Engineering (EEE) Festival was underway at the university's open stage.
 According to eyewitnesses, at one point during the event, a commotion broke out.
 During this, someone attacked the professor's head.

 Immediately after the attack, Zafar Iqbal was taken to Sylhet M.A.G.
 Osmani Medical College Hospital.
-There, he was taken into the operating theater where his wounds were cleaned and stitched.
+There, he was taken into the operating theater, where his wounds were cleaned and stitched.
 He had four blows to the head, believed to be from a metal rod.
 In addition, he had stab wounds on his left hand and back.
 Zafar Iqbal received 26 stitches to the head, six to his left hand, and another six to the left side of his back — totaling 38 stitches.